 The use of leverage magnifies the potential for gain or loss on amounts invested and, therefore, increases the risks associated with investing in our securities.
 In addition to the existing SBA-guaranteed debentures and the Notes offered hereby, we may borrow from and issue senior debt securities to banks, insurance companies and other lenders in the future.
 Holders of these senior securities will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
 If the value of our assets decreases, leverage would cause net asset value to decline more sharply than it otherwise would have had we not been leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Leverage is generally considered a speculative investment technique.
 Our ability to service any debt that we incur will depend largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
-Moreover, as the management fee payable to our investment adviser will be payable based on our gross assets, including those assets acquired through the use of leverage, our investment adviser will have a financial incentive to incur leverage that may not be consistent with our stockholders' interests.
+Moreover, as the management fee payable to our investment adviser will have a financial incentive to incur leverage that may not be consistent with our stockholders' interests.
+In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage, including any increase in the management fee payable to our investment adviser will have a financial incentive to incur leverage that may not be consistent with our stockholders' interests.
 In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage, including any increase in the management fee payable to our investment adviser.